VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

 # Blog:  Implications of Temperture on Response Creativity
 2025-10-03

+---

+_Which temperature setting do you prefer?_

+---

 ## Sample Temperature Settings and Resulting Responses

 Below are reference examples demonstrating how **temperature settings** affect LLM behavior and output style.